ballerina-attic/docs-ballerina-vscode-extension/en/docs/build-and-run/tryit-tools/swagger-tool.md

 # Try HTTP services in Swagger view with Ballerina
 While you develop an HTTP service, you need to try it and debug it to check how it works.
-The Ballerina VS Code plugin provides the Swagger Try it view, which gives the ability to try HTTP services within VS Code instead of using any third-party software.
+The Ballerina VS Code extension provides the Swagger Try it view, which gives the ability to try HTTP services within VS Code instead of using any third-party software.

 ## Write the HTTP service
 Add the code below to the `main.bal` file.